Healthy Homes Assessment Whakatu

 Home Assessments Whakatu for Rental Properties

-• Are the floor spaces covered in insulation and is there a ground moisture barrier in place?
+• Are the floor spaces protected and does it have a moisture barrier in place?

-• Does the ceiling insulation need to be topped up or replaced?
+• Is the ceiling insulation in require of topping up? need to be topped up or replaced?

-• Do you have enough drainage? draught stopping?
+• Do you have enough drainage? stopping of draughts?

-• Does the home has enough ventilation, including extractor fans?
+• Does the house have enough air circulation, including extractor fans?

 home assessments for rental properties